 - Acknowledgment that if awarded, you will complete pre- and post-trip surveys and a thank you card for the donors who fund our learning-abroad/learning-away initiatives.

 - Lerner Scholarship recipients are required to submit post-program critical reflections.
 Guidelines for these reflections and how to submit them will be provided in award announcement letters.
 Generally, these reflections are managed by the faculty member leading the program.

 - If your program is not UH-faculty-led or offered through a UH SCH-granting department, you will need to provide an articulation agreement or other document stating that the credits will be accepted by UH upon return, which will also serve as your proof of enrollment into the learning abroad program.
 This may be uploaded via the online application.

-APPLY HERE for the Lerner Family Fund Scholarship.
+APPLY HERE for the Lerner Family Fund & CITE Learning Away Scholarships.

 CITE Learning Away Scholarships

-Students interested in applying for a CITE Scholarship should contact the faculty leader of the trip first, to express their interest.
+Students interested in applying for a CITE Scholarship should contact the trip's faculty leader first to express their interest.
 Faculty leaders are responsible for conveying to students eligibility criteria.
-The CITE Scholarship application committee will make an effort to decide on awards in a timely manner in order that awards may be disbursed to students prior to their final payments for their respective trips.
+The CITE Scholarship application committee will make an effort to decide on awards promptly so that awards may be disbursed to students before their final payments for their respective trips.

 Criteria for CITE Learning Away Scholarships: